-5.9 Outcomes of the visit
+Outcomes of the visit

-Once the visit is concluded, the visitors will confirm their findings to MM/GOsC and recommend the outcome of the visit including any conditions via the draft report.
+Once the visit is concluded, the visitors will confirm their findings to GOsC and recommend the outcome of the visit including any conditions via the draft report.
+The draft report will be issued 5 weeks post visit and will then be shared with the provider.

-5.9.1 Initial recognition reviews
+Initial recognition reviews

-Acknowledging that the receival of initial RQ status is not approved until the decision is made by the Council (for IRR only), and approved by the Privy Council, the following outcomes would be implemented:
+Acknowledging that the awarding of initial Recognised Qualification status is not approved until the decision is made by the Council (for IRR only), and approved by the Privy Council, the following outcomes would be implemented: